 Take online shopping, for example.
 A customer may have been browsing your online catalog but eventually abandons the cart without buying anything.
 You can use a cross-channel strategy to remarket your products by posting your ads on websites the customer will visit next so that they will be reminded of the items they were initially looking for.

 You can also make use of email marketing as a cross-channel.
 Basically, the goal is to complete the buying process by redirecting the customer back to the online catalog and making a purchase.

 The thought of using several channels in every marketing campaign may sound like a lot of work, but it doesn’t mean it can’t be done.
 Below are fundamental steps to making sure that your multichannel marketing efforts are on the right track.

 1. Identify Your Target Market

-Knowing your target audience is the cornerstone to every marketing campaign.
-If you have been familiar with different marketing strategies for quite some time, you might already have an idea how to determine your audience, who and where they are, their socio-economic status, age range, and buying behavior.
+Knowing your target audience is the cornerstone of every marketing campaign.
+If you have been familiar with different marketing strategies for quite some time, you might already have an idea of how to determine your audience, who and where they are, their socio-economic status, age range, and buying behavior.
 These are all important when tweaking your sales pitch depending on the platform so as to appeal to the share of the audience who prefer that channel.

 2. Choose Your Channels and Set Your Goals

 Some marketers fail at using multichannel marketing because they fall short in setting goals for each platform they use.
-While a marketing campaign set to utilize a multichannel approach should serve a general objective, you should also set goals for every channel in the program, and make sure that these channels work together.
+While a marketing campaign set to utilize a multichannel approach should serve a general objective, you should also set goals for every channel in the program and make sure that these channels work together.